Before after pictures of viagra - Cialis viagra soft tabs

 4. Albreda: Is a historic settlement in the north bank of the River Gambia and is known as “trading post” or “slave fort”

-5. James Island: Is an island in the Gambia River 30km inland on the north bank of the river close to Juffureh and Albreda.
+5. Kunta Kinteh (Formerly James Island): Is an island in the Gambia River 30km inland on the north bank of the river close to Juffureh and Albreda.
 It contains a fort known as Fort James and provides an exceptional testimony to the different facets of the African-European encounter.
 James Island is part of the UNESCO World Heritage Sites.

 6. Wassu Stone Circles: The ancient Wassu Stone Circles are located around Wassu in the central river region and are believed to be burial mounds of kings and chiefs in ancient times.
 They are also part of the UNESCO world heritage sites.